hdinkel/linuxcommandline/sphinx_beginner/introduction_ORIG.rst

   fthommen
   $

-:index:`hostname` - Print the name of the computer
+hostname - Print the name of the computer
 -----------------------------------------

 **Usage**: ``hostname``